haiaty/neverstoplearning-js/Classes.md

 # Classes

-Just like functions, there are two ways to define a class in javascript: Class expression and class declaration
+Just like functions, there are two ways to define a class in javascript: Class expression and class declaration.

 ## Class Declaration